About Web Indexing

 the annual Web & Electronic Indexing SIG Award for excellence in website and electronic indexing.
 The award is announced at the Honors & Awards session of the

 American Society for Indexing Annual conference each spring.
 You do not have to attend the conference to win.
-2016 was the last year the Award was awarded since name change to

 Award Criteria & 2016 Entry Information